mainmatter/mainmatter.com/blog/_posts/2017-02-13-npm-libs-in-ember-cli.md

 finally `import()` it in the `included()` hook and everything works again.

-#### NPM dependencies
+#### npm dependencies

-As we are using NPM now we can also take advantage of the way that NPM resolves dependencies.
-That means instead of using a blueprint to install the NPM package into the host app we declare `moment` as a dependency of the addon instead:
+As we are using npm now we can also take advantage of the way that npm resolves dependencies.
+That means instead of using a blueprint to install the npm package into the host app we declare `moment` as a dependency of the addon instead:

 ```
 npm install --save moment
 ```

-Since NPM deduplicates packages during installation we can not be certain about the path where `moment` is actually installed though.
+Since npm deduplicates packages during installation we can not be certain about the path where `moment` is actually installed though.
 We need to use a resolver algorithm to find the file inside the `node_modules` folder.
 Fortunately Node.js has that algorithm built-in and we can just use it through the